 Cleaning mechanical EGR valves:

-- Disconnect the vacuum hose and spray it with carburetor cleaner.
-If there’s visible build-up, clean it out with a pipe cleaner.
+- Disconnect the vacuum hose and spray it with a carburetor cleaner.
+If there’s a visible build-up, clean it out with a pipe cleaner.

 - Remove any bolts attaching the valve to the engine and the mounting gasket.
 Check the mounting gasket for tears or damage from oil and debris.
 If it’s compromised, replace it; if it seems fine, set it aside to re-use it.